 - If related to sexual intercourse:

-Refer if there is repeated failure.
-A study of UTI in young women found that:
+Refer if there is repeated failure of treatment.

-There is little high-quality evidence to inform this section, due the the relative rarity of UTI in men, compared with women.
+There is little high-quality evidence to inform this section, due to the relative rarity of UTI in men, compared with women.

 - Recurrent cystitis in a man is likely to be secondary to associated conditions - eg, prostatitis, prostatic hyperplasia, calculi in the genitourinary tract, or VUR.